RobbieKiwi/RandCraft/README.md

 RandCraft currently supports the following distributions:

-- Normal, Uniform, Beta, Gamma + any other continuous distribution from scipy.stats
+- Normal, Uniform, Beta, Gamma + any other parametric continuous distribution from scipy.stats
 - Discrete
 - DiracDelta
 - Anonymous distribution functions based on a provided sampler function